Removing Stains and Polishing Wood Furniture

 No matter what treatment you use, you should always test the treatment on a hidden spot on the furniture to make sure that it will not ruin your furniture.

-Someone put a glass on your table, now what?
+Someone let a glass sit on your table without a coaster, now what?
 Most of the time it is not the wood that is damaged here but the wax.
 Use a clean cloth, placing it down on top of the stain.

 Use a warm iron on top of that.
 Keep doing it until the ring is gone.
 You can use white toothpaste to help you here too.
 Make sure to properly wax or polish the furniture afterward.